 Associate

-Throughout law school, Jasmine represented her peers and advocated for their interests in numerous positions with the Queen’s Law Student’s Society.
-She also gained valuable experience through Queen’s Business Law Clinic as a student case worker, and through a highly competitive internship with the Department of Justice, Tax Services Sector.
-Jasmine also had the unique opportunity of being handpicked to be the research assistant both to the Dean of the law school, and to a professor in the area of corporate law and business transactions.
+During her time at Queen’s Law, Jasmine was an active representative and advocate for her peers, serving in several roles within the Queen’s Law Student’s Society.
+She broadened her experience further through her work as a student caseworker with the Queen’s Business Law Clinic and through a competitive internship with the Department of Justice, Tax Services Sector.
+Jasmine was also uniquely selected to serve as a research assistant to both the Dean of the law school and a professor specializing in corporate law and business transactions.

 Education